icidasset/diffuse/src/README.md

-# Infrastructure
+# Elm code

 Elm directories:

-- Applications/Brain
-- Applications/UI
+- src/Core
-- Library
+- src/Library

 `UI` is the Elm application that'll be executed on the main thread (ie. the UI thread) and `Brain` is the Elm application that'll live inside a web worker. `UI` will be the main application and `Brain` does the heavy lifting.
 The code shared between these two applications lives in `Library`.
 The library also contains the more "generic" code that's not necessarily tied to one or the other.
+Additionally you have `Themes` which is a layer on top of the UI code.